chinapedia/wikipedia.abstract.en/Page/Transport_in_Russia.md

 Pipelines

-Ceremony marking the start of construction of the Nord Stream gas pipeline’s underwater section in Vyborg with former Russian President Dmitry Medvedev Russia is home to the world's longest oil pipeline, the Druzhba pipeline and in fact one of the biggest oil pipeline networks in the world.
+Russia is home to the world's longest oil pipeline, the Druzhba pipeline and in fact one of the biggest oil pipeline networks in the world.
 It carries oil some from the eastern part of the European Russia to points in Ukraine, Belarus, Poland, Hungary, Slovakia, the Czech Republic and Germany.
 The network also branches out into numerous pipelines to deliver its product throughout the Eastern Europe and beyond.
 The name "Druzhba" means "friendship", alluding to the fact that the pipeline supplied oil to the energy-hungry western regions of the Soviet Union, to its "fraternal socialist allies" in the former Soviet bloc, and to western Europe.
 Today, it is the largest principal artery for the transportation of Russian (and Kazakh) oil across Europe.

 On 29 October 2012 president Vladimir Putin instructed the general manager of Gazprom to start the construction of the pipeline.
 On 21 May 2014, Russia and China signed a 30-years gas deal which was need to make the project feasible.
 Construction was launched on 1 September 2014 in Yakutsk by president Putin and Chinese deputy premier minister Zhang Gaoli.[21][22]

 Air transport

-Intercity_public_transport_methods_in_Russia,_share_of_passenger_volume_(2010-2015).png Sheremetyevo_departures_schedule_table.jpg]] Air-to-air_photo_of_a_Sukhoi_Superjet_100_(RA-97004)_over_Italy.jpg]]
+]] ]]

 As of 2002, there were 2,743 airports in Russia.